Natnael-D-Mile/LectureNotes-for-WebTech/Note on DOM & DOM Manipulation in JS.md

 - by tag name
 - by using querySelector methods

-*The code below has four h1 elements.
-Let us see the different methods to access the h1 elements.*
+*The code below has 4 heading elements (3 h2 & 1 h3).
+Let us see the different methods to access the heading elements.*

 ```jsx
 <!DOCTYPE html>